 The Department of Health and Nutritional Sciences aims to provide premier academic programs and high-quality services to students.
 A limited number of research and teaching assistantships and scholarships may be available to qualified graduate students.

-Master of Science Option A- Thesis 30 Credit Hours Option B - Research/Design Paper 35 Credit Hours
+Option B - Research/Design Paper 35 Credit Hours

 Nutrition and Exercise Sciences Core Requirements